Cork City County Cork, Ireland Travel Guide

 A good quality, breathable waterproof jacket is necessary.
 Consider waterproof trousers if you plan extensive outdoor activities or hiking.

 No strict dress codes exist for tourists in Cork.
-Casual attire is generally acceptable everywhere, from pubs to restaurants and shops.
+Casual attire is for the most part acceptable everywhere, from pubs to dining establishments and shops.
 You will see a mix of fashion.

 Comfortable, broken-in walking shoes with good arch support.
 Waterproof features are a significant advantage for navigating Cork's streets.